fosshostorg/public-docs/docs/products-and-services/aarch64-virtual-private-server.md

 We have been fortunate enough to receive a large donation of 50+ Arm64 (v8) eMAG 32core machines from Ampere Computing.
 This hardware is now live, and we are accepting applications via our [application form](https://fosshost.org/apply).

-Initially, the first batch of Arm-based hardware will be for virtualization purposes, rather than “full dedicated” access to the hardware.
-However, once our second batch becomes available, we will consider how we can provide dedicated provisioning.
-We intend to release the second batch within the US, and further details will be communicated once available.
+Currently, our Arm-based hardware is for virtualization purposes, rather than “full dedicated” access to the hardware.

 ## What to do after getting approved for the AArch64 VPS?